shaharsol/cb-test/README.md

 ### installation

-clone the repo and then `npm install`
+Clone the repo and then `npm install`.
+You'll also need a runing mongodb on the default port.

 ### run the tests